MaiKuraki/EmulationStation-zhcn/README.md

 ================

 This is a fork from EmulationStation for RetroPie, intend to translate it to Simplified Chinese.

+Meanwhile, I modified some code to fit my need.
+- Add timeset function in the menu.
+- Disable jumpto function when find Chinese Rom name.

 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.